Aeshaa/starter-hugo-academic/content/authors/admin/_index.md

-I am Aesha Shah, graduated with a Master of Science in Computer Science from Arizona State University (ASU).
+I am Aesha Shah, a M.S. in Computer Science graduate from Arizona State University (ASU).

-Equipped with skills and a fair understanding of Data Science and Machine Learning algorithms, and their applications, I am keenly interested in diving deeper head-on in those fields.
+Equipped with skills and a fair understanding of Data Science and Machine Learning algorithms and their applications, I am keenly interested in diving deeper head-on in those fields.
 I’m creative, analytical and strategic in my ways and thrive on adapting to and succeeding in problem solving and complex, challenging environments.
 I also take pride in having the ability to look at the big picture while having an eye for attention to detail simultaneously.

 While not working or studying, you will probably find me strumming my guitar and reading.